mlibrary/project_template/README.md

 ### [PlantUML](https://build-me-the-docs-please.readthedocs.io/en/latest/Using_Sphinx/UsingGraphicsAndDiagramsInSphinx.html#using-plantuml) Graphs

-As configured in this repository, both ReadTheDocs and the local sphinx instance can automatically draw graphs from text using [PlantUML](http://plantuml.com/).
+Optionally, both ReadTheDocs and the local sphinx instance can automatically draw graphs from text using [PlantUML](http://plantuml.com/).
 Note that to build this locally, the command `plantuml` needs to be on your path (you can change this command in `docs/conf.py`).

+### Describing HTTP

+This repository is configured with the addon [httpdomain](https://sphinxcontrib-httpdomain.readthedocs.io) which can be used to effectively describe RESTful or other HTTP endpoints and APIs.

 ```